theBlue0x/docs/docs/index.md

 *   _sortByPrice_ is _true_ to sort by price (optional, applies only to expected orders, which are returned in expected order of execution by default)
 *   _showExpectedCancellations_ is _true_ to include orders that are expected to be cancelled in the next block, based on the content of the unconfirmed transactions pool and the phased transactions expected to finish in the next block (optional, does not apply to expected orders)
 *   _firstIndex_ is a zero-based index to the first order to retrieve (optional, does not apply to expected orders)
-*   -lastIndex_ is a zero-based index to the last order to retrieve (optional, does not apply to expected orders)
+*   _lastIndex_ is a zero-based index to the last order to retrieve (optional, does not apply to expected orders)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)
 *   _requireLastBlock_ is the block ID of a block that must be last in the blockchain during execution (optional)